Pearson-Higher-Ed/design/UIKit/index.md

-Dec 5, 2017
+Jan 3, 2018

- * Icons: Added "Link" and "Breadcrumb" icons
+ * Inputs: Added Select Inputs
+ * Progress Bar: NEW

 This Sketch file contains all the components from the UX Framework to help you start designing.
 It is updated frequently.
 If you see any discrepancies between the UI Kit and the website, please [let us know so we can fix it]({{site.baseurl}}/contact).